 Scammers regularly offer Steam gift cards at ridiculously low prices on social media, forums, or marketplaces.

 A friend of mine who is a bargain hunter found a seller offering $50 Steam cards for just $30.
-After paying for the card, she was given a code already redeemed.
+After paying for the card, she was given a code already been redeemed.
 When she demanded an explanation, the seller said it must have been a mistake and that he would send a new code.
 He then blocked all further communication.

 You should purchase Steam gift cards only from authorized retailers listed on Steam’s official website or well-established stores.
 If a deal seems too good to be true, it almost certainly is.

-Do Steam gift cards expire?
+Pictures of Steam gift cards

 Conclusion